 4. Friends and family begin to talk negatively about the spouse.

 They might say things like, “I would hate him if I were you.” or “I never liked the way he treated you.”
 The person getting divorced starts to think about it and gets resentful, or feels like they SHOULD hate their soon to be ex—like it’s expected or something.
+People who love you don’t mean to do it, but they badmouth your ex because they think it’s helping you.
+They can even be egging you on.

 5. Resentment starts to build and one or both people start thinking about the past.